leonism/Breast-Cancer/.ipynb_checkpoints/README-checkpoint.md

 Dive in and discover how you can leverage machine learning to make a meaningful impact in the fight against breast cancer.

----

-# 1. Load Libraries
+## Load Libraries

 Much like any other data exploratory process in Pandas or Python, the initial phase involves loading the essential libraries into our working Jupyter Notebook environment.
 These libraries are the backbone of our data analysis and machine learning endeavors, providing us with the tools needed to manipulate, visualize, and model our data.
-Whether you're using `Jupyter Notebook`, `Google Colab`, or `Kaggle`, the process remains largely the same.
+Whether you're using Jupyter Notebook, Google Colab, or Kaggle, the process remains largely the same.
 These platforms offer robust environments that support Python and its libraries, making them ideal for data science projects.

 For this tutorial, I'll stick to my faithful Jupyter Notebook environment, known for its versatility and user-friendly interface.
 Jupyter Notebook allows for an interactive data analysis experience, where code, visualizations, and explanatory text can coexist seamlessly.
 This setup will enable us to document our process comprehensively and adjust our code on the fly as we delve into the breast cancer dataset.
-While you're free to use any Integrated Development Environment (IDE) you prefer, Jupyter Notebook's integration with libraries like `Pandas`, `Seaborn`, and `Scikit-learn` makes it an excellent choice for this step-by-step guide.
+While you're free to use any Integrated Development Environment (IDE) you prefer, Jupyter Notebook's integration with libraries like Pandas, Seaborn, and Scikit-learn makes it an excellent choice for this step-by-step guide.

 ```python
 import numpy as np # linear algebra